crioux68/gameTP2/README.md

 Every sound effects are in the "Sounds" file and are used in the code to make the game more fun.
 The current sound effects/songs are :

 -picking up an item

 -dropping a weapon

 -opening a chest

 -using the wand

 -player taking damage

 -Main menu song (also plays in the overworld and the dungeon)

 When the game starts, there is a menu with 2 buttons the buttons START and QUIT buttons :

 -If you press on the START button the game starts

 -If you press on the QUIT button the game closes

-When the game ends, there is a menu with 2 buttons the RESTART and QUIT buttons.
+When the game ends, there is a menu with 2 buttons the RESTART and QUIT buttons:

--If you press on the RESTART button the game comes back to the starting menu where you have the options to START and QUIT the game :
+-If you press on the RESTART button the game comes back to the starting menu where you have the options to START and QUIT the game.

 -If you press on the QUIT button the game closes